 |Personal reflections on the birth of this site|

 This restriction of my activities to holidays in part had to do with getting a job etc. - but my fanatic pursuit of butterflies had started to wane, too.
-I guess there were several reasons for this, one of them being the paucity of butterflies around my living, not particularly renowned for its rich butterfly fauna.
+I guess there were several reasons for this, one of them being the paucity of butterflies where I lived, not particularly renowned for its rich butterfly fauna.
 Another reason was that I got bored with 'hunting species'.
 My last butterfly holiday was in 1996, when rainfall ruined it as well as our car.

 The next decade I kept my general interest in nature, but started to do other things, like buying a house, marrying a wife, getting children; in short, the usual stuff.
 Children ask for a lot of time, so regardless of interest I had little opportunity for frantic wildlife pursuit.
 But when our children became gradually more independent, I got inspired to re-explore wildlife photography.
 In July 2006 I decided to buy a digital camera: a Nikon (D70s) with 105 mm macro-objective.
 The stunning details already visible in my very first photographs with this new equipment rekindled my enthusiasm from earlier days.
 But because of the scarcity of butterflies at our 2006 holiday destination, I started looking for alternatives, and flies proved to be a nice substitute.
 And from this season onwards, I have continuously broadened my scope which now is almost limitless.